jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 Compute nodes connect to a GPFS parallel file system via a dedicated Infiniband network.

 RCS positions the HPC infrastructure along-side platforms that provide VM and container abstractions to applications.
-The VM compute capacity is implemented via an on-premise OpenStack cloud which provides a comprehensive software defined infrastructure enabling direct control over compute, storage and network resources needed to build and operate research applications.
+The VM compute capacity is implemented via an on-premise OpenStack-based cloud.
+This provides a comprehensive software defined infrastructure enabling the direct control over compute, storage and network resources needed to build and operate applications.
 We use this infrastructure to host the application routers, OOD web application, and CICD workflows describe the in following subsections.
 Container compute capacity for RCS is implemented via Kubernetes.
 Today, SDHPC exclusively uses the VM and batch subsystems.